 New York’s No-Fault System

-Regardless of who caused the accident, New York’s no-fault insurance system provides Personal Injury Protection (PIP) benefits of up to $50,000 for medical expenses and lost wages.
+Regardless of who caused the accident, New York’s no-fault insurance system provides Personal Injury Protection (PIP) benefits for medical expenses and lost wages.
+The standard state floor is $50,000 per person.
+NYC TLC-licensed for-hire vehicles, which is what an active Uber or Lyft is, carry a higher floor of $100,000 per person, reduced from $200,000 effective March 1, 2026.

-As a rideshare passenger, you’re typically covered under the rideshare company’s no-fault policy.
+As a rideshare passenger, you’re typically covered under the rideshare vehicle’s TLC no-fault policy at that $100,000 floor.
 As another driver or pedestrian, you’d generally claim against your own auto policy or the rideshare driver’s policy.

 To sue for pain and suffering beyond no-fault benefits, you must have a “serious injury” under New York Insurance Law §5102.
 This includes: